Russia and the 2016 U.S. Presidential Election: Laying Out the Publicly Available Evidence

 Another key question about the strength of evidence—besides “Where does it come from?”—is “How conclusively does it support a claim?”
 For example, much has been made of candidate Trump’s enthusiasm for better ties with Russia.
 But this could mean many different things and, by itself, does not prove an attempt to collude with Moscow.

-This question of collusion proved to be the most complicated of the three listed above in terms of disentangling known actions from unknown motives.
+The question of collusion proved to be the most complicated of the three listed above in terms of disentangling known actions from unknown motives.
 As we considered the claims being made about collusion and the information presented to back them up, a slew of questions arose in our minds: Does the evidence suggest cooperation between the two sides to achieve a common goal?
 Does it reflect, instead, genuine attempts to improve bilateral ties, or the political inexperience of the Trump camp and probing by Moscow, or opportunism and pursuit of self-interest by specific actors, or a mix of these, or something completely different?
 Moreover, some of the episodes commonly cited as possible evidence of collusion took place after Trump won the presidency.
 On March 22 (about two weeks after this compilation was originally published), the House Intelligence Committee approved a Republican-authored report stating there is no evidence that Trump or his affiliates colluded with the Russian government ahead of the 2016 U.S. election.
 As noted by The Washington Post: “While the vote ends the Russia probe for the panel’s GOP majority, it only stoked the fury of Democrats, who have denounced their colleagues’ findings.”